Audio Test File Generator Specifications

 The white noise generator

-The latest version (1.06) of the Audio Test File Generator has a white Gaussian noise generator.
+Since version 1.06 of the Audio Test File Generator a Gaussian noise generator for white noise was employed.
 The pseudo-random number generator employs the "Mother-Of-All" generator invented by George Marsaglia and provides an excellent even distribution.
-The code for this can be found at http://www.agner.org/random/.
-The overlaid Gaussian window is a codification of the Box–Muller transform in its basic form to provide a zero-centered normal distribution of the samples.
+The code for this can be found at https://www.agner.org/random/.
+The overlaid Gaussian window is a codification of the Box-Muller transform in its basic form to provide a zero-centered normal distribution of the samples.
 The output was thoroughly tested to ensure uniform distribution with a Gaussian curve.

 The pink noise generator